shockeyt/user-Research-lab/README.md

 1. Internal/External - Personal history, mood, Location, relationships
 2. Goals and tasks - what are they trying to accomplish?
 3. Habits - What services to they commonly use?
 Are they part of your target demographic?
 4. Access - how are they accessing your service?
-Device, OS, phsical location, etc
+Device, OS, physical location, etc
 5. When - Is there a certain time of day or location in which they use the service?

 ## User Interviews